OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The [HashiCorp Vault - Key Value (v1) retrieve secrets](https://library.octopus.com/step-templates/9aab9522-25e0-4539-841c-8b726e6b1520/actiontemplate-hashicorp-vault-key-value-(v1)-retrieve-secrets) step template retrieves one or more secrets stored in a `v1` Key-Value secrets engine.

-Retrieving a single secret requires the path to the secret, an authentication token with permission to access the secret and _optionally_ a list of field names to retrieve.
+Retrieving a single secret requires the path to the secret, an authentication token with permission to access the secret, and _optionally_ a list of field names to retrieve.

 An advanced feature of the step template offers support for retrieving multiple secrets at once.
 This requires changing the **Secrets retrieval method** parameter to `Multiple vault keys`.
 It's also possible to recursively retrieve secrets.
 This is useful when you want to retrieve all secrets for a given path.